|

 Why Won’t My Generator Charge My RV Battery?

-• Make sure to check out the charger if it is Faulty, replace it.
+• Make sure to check out the charger if it is faulty, replace it.

 • Check out the terminals of your batteries if they are rusted the batteries will not get the charges properly.